-Sculpted from Eritrea marble and Mt Somers limestone from Canterbury, the Aotea Cartouche is a commemorative stone that records the names of those involved with the building of Aotea Centre.
-However, like cartouches of the Baroque and
+Sculpted from Eritrea marble and Mt Somers limestone, the Aotea Cartouche is a commemorative stone that records the names of those involved with the building of Aotea Centre.

 DAME KIRI TE KANAWA

 Artist - Terry Stringer

 The 1.6 metre painted bronze statue was created by sculptor Terry Stringer.
 One of a group of artworks commissioned for Aotea Centre, the bronze was unveiled by Dame Kiri Te Kanawa herself at the opening of the Aotea Centre on 9 September 1990.